 The Similarities Between Wills and Trusts

-Before discussing the key differences between wills and trusts, it will be useful to learn some of the similarities between the two different types of legal documents.
+Before discussing the key differences between trusts and wills, it will be useful to learn some of the similarities between the two different types of legal documents.

 Wills and trusts are both used in estate planning.